 Pupil Premium, Sports Funding and Covid Catch-Up Funding

-Pupil Premium funding is additional funding given to schools to address inequalities between children eligible for free school meals (FSM) and their peers by ensuring funding to tackle disadvantage reaches pupils who need it most.
-It is intended that pupil premium funding should therefore help close the academic achievement gap between children on free school meals and those who are not.
+Pupil Premium funding is additional funding given to schools to address inequalities between children eligible, or who have been eligible, for free school meals (FSM) and their peers.
+It is intended that Pupil Premium funding therefore helps close the academic achievement gap between disadvantaged children and their more advantaged peers.

 The Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years.

-We believe that physical activity is essential to a child’s well-being.
-That the skills, knowledge and attitudes they develop in primary school should help them to become life-long participants of sport and exercise.
+The Sports Premium is additional funding given to schools to develop strategies that support children in being physically active.
+At Stepney Park, we believe that physical activity is essential to a child’s well-being and that the skills, knowledge and attitudes they develop in primary school should help them to become life-long participants of sport and exercise.

 The report provided below outlines the funding that Stepney Park has received and how the money is being spent this year to support our children in developing their sports and enjoying physical activity.